weinsteinjack/AG-AISOFTDEV/Supporting Materials/Docker_Guide.md

 # Docker Guide for the AI-Driven Software Engineering Program

 Docker is the bridge between the code you generate in the labs and a reliable deployment environment.
-This guide introduces Docker concepts, explains how they relate to our FastAPI + React onboarding tool, and shows you how to containerise the project using artifacts produced throughout the course.
+This guide introduces Docker concepts, explains how they relate to our FastAPI + React onboarding tool, and shows you how to containerize the project using artifacts produced throughout the course.

 ---